 Who: A single resource for what works in STEM education

-Launched in 2011 with Cisco support to the Alliance for Science & Technology Research in America (ASTRA), STEMconnector became the first national effort to identify, inventory, and analyze STEM programs across the United States, particularly those focused on minorities and women.
+Launched in 2011 with Cisco support, STEMconnector became the first national effort to identify, inventory, and analyze STEM programs across the United States, particularly those focused on minorities and women.

 - 147 partners have joined the alliance, including corporations, educational institutions, and nonprofits.